wells/airflix/README.md

 - [MariaDB database server](https://mariadb.com/)
 - [Redis server](http://redis.io/)

+When trying this application out in a development environment, please note that Laravel Valet currently does not play video files.
+We recommend you either use Laravel Homestead or a local install of nginx (i.e. from homebrew).
+Hopefully this will change soon, so we can [ngrok](https://ngrok.com/) our Airflix installs.
+You could always just setup a [tinc](http://tinc-vpn.org/) VPN with some [avahi](https://en.wikipedia.org/wiki/Avahi_%28software%29) for your home network.

 ### Create a Database

 We recommend you use a database with `utf8mb4` encoding and `utf8mb4_unicode_520_ci` collation.
 Make sure you also update your `.env` file with your database credentials and other configuration options.